chauntika/school-projects/README.md

 # school-projects
 --memory_enhancer_app
---A mobile application to assist users with short-term memory loss
+--Helped design and develop a mobile application to assist users with short-term memory loss